dtsmith2001/PyData-Atlanta/README.md

-# PyData Atlanta Presentations
+# Presentations

-Here is a repository for my PyData Atlanta presentations.
+Here is a repository for my PyData Atlanta and Open Source Suwanee presentations.